claimdocadmin/pjson/associations.md

 Combination Examples
 --------------------

-Individual provider to Organization  (NPI-1 --> NPI-2) Assocation with a Direct address.
+Individual provider to Organization  (NPI-1 --> NPI-2) Association with a Direct address.